 The Population of Prismal

-The original settlers were, as mentioned above, a diverse group of travelers, and that spirit of diversity has carried on to today as more people from beyond the Indigo Sea travel to Prismal.
+The original settlers were, as mentioned above, a diverse group of travelers.
+Their leader and Prismal's first queen, Natasha I, worked with the elves, and eventually the goliaths, to form a series of townships and trade routes that flourish to this day.
+That spirit of diversity has carried on as more people from beyond the Indigo Sea travel to Prismal.
 The races represented in Prismal today include the following:

-- Gnomes, the short-statured champions of science and the arts.
-Many make their homes in Mulberry and Umberglow.
+- Gnomes, the short, large-eared champions of science and the arts.
+Many notable scholars and entertainers in Prismal's history were gnomes, and their current stage presence is larger than life.
+As such, you'll more than likely find them in Mulberry and Umberglow.

 NOTE: Mixed-race people are quite common, and are liberal with how they refer to themselves.
 They use terms such as half-elf, half-dwarf, half-sphynx, etc.